-- 5.1 The Executive noted that the action plan is a working document, it will be reviewed and amended in consultation with the Portfolio Holder and Executive.
-Once the strategy (Council) has been adopted an accompanying communication and engagement plan will be developed for delivery alongside the key actions. - 5.2 Council are asked to note that the target of 2030 is extremely challenging, given the evidence presented in the Cumbria Baseline Report.
+- 5.1 The supporting draft action plan is a working document which will be reserved to Executive, the strategy being reserved to Council. - 5.2 The Executive are asked to note that the target of 2030 is extremely challenging, given the evidence presented in the Cumbria Baseline Report.
 The report recommends a target of 2037 which is both ambitious and stretching.
-This change in target will align the Council with the new Zero Carbon Cumbria Partnership and its 5 year funding. - 5.3 The completion of the consultation and partnership progress on a net zero target enables the following recommendations: - Recommend that Council adopt this strategy as the evolution of Agenda 21, henceforth referring to it as the Local Environment (Climate Change) Strategy in Article 4 of the Constitution. - Recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership.
+This change in target will align the Council with the new Zero Carbon Cumbria Partnership and its 5 year funding. - 5.3 The completion of the consultation and partnership progress on a net zero target enables the following recommendations:

+- Executive are requested to recommend that Council adopt this strategy as the evolution of Agenda 21, henceforth referring to it as the Local Environment (Climate Change) Strategy in Article 4 of the Constitution. - Executive are requested to recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership. - Executive are asked to note that the action plan is a working document, it will be reviewed and amended in consultation with the Portfolio Holder and Executive.